Why Is Your Peace Lily Dying: Causes and Fixes

 A humidifier for houseplants is ideal but misting your plant several times weekly or grouping several plants to raise humidity will help.
 Another option is to create a pebble tray and place your plant on top of it.

-Tips to Prevent a Peace Lily from Dying
+Tips to Prevent a Peace Lily From Dying

 Keep your peace lily healthy by following these general tips:

-• Find your plant a location that provides indirect bright sunlight.
+• Find your plant in a location that provides indirect bright sunlight.
 The plant will also adapt to low and medium-light environments.
 Flowers on peace lily plants will need plenty of light.

 • Feed your peace lily once a month during the growing season with a liquid fertilizer diluted to half-strength.
 Do not fertilize outside of the growing season.